Dark Age (novel)

 Dark Age is a 2019 science fiction novel by American author Pierce Brown; it is the second book of a tetralogy which continues the story of his Red Rising trilogy (2014–2016).
-Dark Age takes place immediately after the events of Iron Gold (2018), as the remaining Society forces aim to take back Mercury from the Solar Republic.
+Dark Age takes place immediately after the events of Iron Gold (2018), as the Society Remnant forces aim to take back Mercury from the Solar Republic.
 A sequel, Light Bringer, was released on July 25, 2023.